 So, how exactly do I use Tailwind Tribes to grow my blog and revenue?

-- Join a Tribe relevant to your niche (you can request access to my Fashion & Beauty Tribe)
+- Join a Tribe relevant to your niche (go here to discover a list of tailwind tribes)

 - Create blog post and add a few pins that you want members to share to the Tribe